DavidGregory084/vertices/README.md

 Vertices is a Scala library that provides extension methods for the [Eclipse Vert.x](http://vertx.io/) APIs.

 The basic idea of this library is to provide replacements for Vert.x methods which accept callbacks.
-This makes it easer to use the diverse functionality provided by the Vert.x libraries while writing idiomatic Scala code.
+This makes it easier to use the diverse functionality provided by the Vert.x libraries while writing idiomatic Scala code.

 The new methods make use of the [Task](https://monix.io/api/3.1/monix/eval/Task.html) type from the excellent [Monix](https://monix.io) library.